 Off-Road Bike Trails

 In L&A we take cycling seriously.
-In fact, “The Pines” section which is a portion of the Lennox & Addington County Forest is a mixed-use loop of trails perfect for biking.
-Riders can experience 6 kilometers of old logging roads and single-tract trails designed with termed curves and elevations that incorporate the natural terrain of the forest.
+Go for a ride the Lennox & Addington Forest and experience 10 kilometres of logging roads and single-track trails designed with bermed curves, built structures and elevations that incorporate the natural terrain of the forest.

-ATVers and snowmobilers, please stay on this section of the County Forest.
+ATVers and snowmobilers, please keep to the Orange Marker section of the County Forest.
 It is accessed from 5th Concession Road to the east, and from the north-most section.
 Motorized riders are asked to stay along the hydro lines east of the forest to connect to other trail systems.

 Download a Printable Map

 Take a ride to explore the forest!

 - This managed forest is maintained by Lennox and Addington County.

 - Hikers love the trails almost as much as mountain bike riders.